 You may think of D’Artagnan as the home of all things French, but we are truly American; born in the United States of a French mother, Ariane Daguin.
 For over 30 years, we have been based in the greater New York area with its multitudes of cuisines, carried with other immigrants to these shores.
-So we revel in Italian Food Day, and hope you will get some sauce on your shirt today.

 Barbara Lynch’s spicy osso buco is meltingly tender and full of flavor, and the homemade strozzapreti pasta is definitely worth a little extra work.
 Some crusty bread will come in handy for spreading on the luscious bone marrow and soaking up that silky sauce.

 Watch our video with Barbara and Ariane making this recipe, and learn more about how this pasta got its name.

 A quintessentially Italian dish, risotto starts with arborio rice and a lot of stock.
 It can be flavored with chicken, sausage, seafood, cheese, or in this case, mushrooms.
 Somewhat labor-intensive, risotto is one of those recipes that is worth the effort.
 Our simple mushroom risotto is earthy, satisfying and delicious as both a side or the main event.

 Frankies Spuntino is a New York restaurant owned and operated by the Franks (yes, two guys that share a name).
 Known for Italian comfort food, and especially these hearty meatballs, studded with pine nuts and golden raisins, they are much beloved in the culinary scene.
 This recipe epitomizes the pair’s culinary style–simple, homey and robust.
 Try it at home!